-Over the years the Penn View Motel became more and more infamous, being widely known for rampant prostitution, crime and drug problems.
+Over the years the Penn View Motel became increasingly infamous, being widely known for rampant prostitution, crime and drug problems.
 Quite a few deaths occurred within the walls of it’s motel rooms, mainly from overdoses.
 In 1990, there was a murder outside the motel over cocaine.

 In 1995, Dateline NBC came to the Penn View Motel to follow Berks Sheriff’s Deputies as they delivered warrants in an effort to see how fugitives are brought to justice.

-The Penn View Motel was deemed a blight finally taken by eminent domain in 2006, and razed shortly after.
-It had a few long-term tenants that were relocated to new housing.
+The Penn View Motel was deemed a blight and finally taken by eminent domain in 2006.
+It was razed shortly after.
+Penn View had a few long-term tenants that were relocated to new housing.

 “The motel’s last tenant checked in about 2 a.m.
 Monday, Alan said.
 When the man left later that morning, Alan refunded the $55 motel bill and gave him a bottle of champagne.” – 8/22/06 Reading Eagle

 Plans for a new hotel were met with some adversity due to community member’s fears it would devolve into the same nefarious activities as the Penn View.
 A Candlewood Suites was eventually built on the grounds of the old Penn View Motel, and as far as I know has not been an issue for the surrounding community.